Top 10 Stress Relieving Foods

 Sweet Potatoes

-Sweet potatoes have been shown to suppress stress hormone – cortisol levels.
-They are packed with complex carbs, vitamin C and potassium, essential for stress response.
+Sweet potatoes have been found to lower the levels of the stress hormone cortisol.
+They contain complex carbohydrates, vitamin C, and potassium, essential for managing stress.

 Fermented Foods

-Research suggests that fermented foods like kimchi, sauerkraut, and probiotics benefit our mental health by reducing stress and anxiety due to their interactions with our gut bacteria, directly affecting our mood.
+Studies have indicated that fermented foods such as sauerkraut, kimchi, and probiotics positively impact our mental well-being by reducing stress and anxiety.
+These foods interact with our gut bacteria, influencing our mood and overall mental health.

 Fatty Fish

-Fatty fishes like salmon, sardine, tuna, mackerel and anchovy are packed with omega-3 fatty acids.
-Low omega-3 fat intake is linked to increased anxiety and depression.
-EPA and DHA in omega-3 fats help reduce stress levels and improve mood.
+Fatty fish, such as salmon, sardines, tuna, mackerel, and anchovy, is an excellent source of omega-3 fatty acids.
+Research shows that a low intake of omega-3 fats can lead to increased anxiety and depression.
+EPA and DHA, present in omega-3 fats, have been shown to reduce stress levels and improve mood.

 Pumpkin Seeds